• Skip to primary navigation

 • If you make a dozen cupcakes but only need three or four right now, you can safely and easily keep the leftover cupcakes fresh in a storage container in your freezer until the next occasion where you'd like to bring a baked good.

 • Baking and frosting a large batch of cupcakes at once and slowly giving them to people is a great way to save yourself time.
 Now you're ready to show up to any event with cupcakes to share!
+For smaller celebrations, I love making small batch vanilla cupcakes (or my 4-inch mini birthday cake) when I don’t need a full dozen.

 When to Freeze vs. Refrigerate Cupcakes